Wisconsin's Green Fire Staff

-EXPERIENCE: Nancy Larson serves as Wisconsin’s Green Fire Communications Coordinator.
+EXPERIENCE: Nancy Larson has been with Wisconsin’s Green Fire since it formed in 2017.
+She currently focuses on special projects, having served as Assistant Director until 2021.
 Nancy retired from Wisconsin DNR after 27 years with the state of Wisconsin.
 Her background in aquatic ecology and interest in communications led her to positions including Deputy Director of the Bureau of Watershed Management, Northern Water Program Leader, and UW-Extension Natural Resource Educator.
 Prior to that, she worked for the state of Minnesota and EPA contractors.
 Nancy spent a good portion of her career working to protect the greatest lake in the world– Lake Superior.
 She was recognized for her work with partnerships in 2003 with the DNR’s Rebecca Wallace award.

 EDUCATION: Nancy has a B.A. from St. Olaf College and M.S. from the University of Minnesota in biology.